sedos-project/organization/docs/visitor/data/overview.md

-# Overview of the SEDOS data architecture
+# Overview of the SEDOS data

+## Sectors

 The SEDOS Reference Dataset (SRD) entails technology data across five sectors (power, heat, x2x, industry, mobility) and various aggregation levels.

-**SEDOS sectors**
+The sectors and the used abbreviations within the data are listed below:

 | Sector abbreviation | Sector     | SEDOS workpackage |
 |---------------------|------------|-------------------|